vvvv/The-Gray-Book/reference/language/nodes.md

 For keyboard shortcuts in case of multiple Pin groups on a node, see:  [Pin group shortcuts](../hde/keyboard-shortcuts.md#pin-groups).

-## Navigation hint
+## Navigating to a Nodes definition

+If a node is defined by a patch, you can navigate to its definition via pressing  `RightClick -> Open` on the node.
 Any node that spots an arrow icon has a patch behind in the same document or a document that is directly referenced as a file dependency.
-This patch can quickly be opened via rightclick -> Open or middle-clicking the Node.
+This patch can quickly be opened via middle-clicking the Node.

 *Image:Node with a patch behind it*

 See also the [setting](../hde/settings.md) "Middleclick navigates to definition" to enable the middleclick to navigate to any patch even if it is not in the same or a referenced document.

+If a node is defined by SDSL shader code, the corresponding code editor will open.
+See [Editing Shaders](../libraries/3d/editing-shaders.md).

+Nodes that are defined by C# code cannot be inspected.